MicrosoftDocs/ai-builder/ai-builder-docs/train-model.md

 ---
 title: Train a model in AI Builder| Microsoft Docs
-description: Explains how to train a model
+description: Provides an overview of what it means to train your AI model, and provides steps to do so
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps